 During day-to-day site activity, internal experts work on optimizing manufacturing processes to reduce the need for chemical substances and to replace high GWP gases with lower or GWP-free alternatives.

 To offset the remaining direct emissions, ST has developed a number of reforestation programs.
-Between 2002 and 2003, ST planted approximately 9,000 hectares of trees in Australia, Morocco, Texas and Italy.
+Between 2002 and 2003, ST planted approximately 9,000 hectares of trees in Australia, Italy, Morocco and Texas.
 In 2010, we commissioned a third party assessment of our CO2 emissions sequestered for the overall reforestation program.

 Scope 2: Emissions resulting from energy use